pebal/sgcl/README.md

 No external library is necessary and there are no other requirements.
 ## Usage
 This is a header only library.
 You can just copy the `sgcl` subfolder somewhere in your include path.

+## Compillers
+SGCL has been tested using clang, gcc and msvc compilers.
+Due to issues with the destruction of thread-local objects and the TLS handling on Windows, using the gcc compiler on this system is not recommended.